Important Safety Information

 ERWINAZE is part of a chemotherapy program to treat patients who have acute lymphoblastic leukemia (ALL), a type of blood cancer that affects the white blood cells that help fight infection.
 ERWINAZE is used in patients who have had an allergic reaction to a different type of asparaginase treatment.

-What should the doctor or healthcare provider be told?
+What should your doctor or healthcare provider be told?

 The doctor or healthcare provider should be informed about any: